Elara6331/itd/README.md

 ### Transliteration

 Since the PineTime does not have enough space to store all unicode glyphs, it only stores the ASCII space and Cyrillic.
 Therefore, this daemon can transliterate unsupported characters into supported ones.
-Since some languages have different transliterations, the maps to be used must be specified in the config.
-Here are the available maps:
+Since some languages have different transliterations, the transliterators to be used must be specified in the config.
+Here are the available transliterators:

 - eASCII
 - Scandinavian